patel-rupin2000/certificate_generator_with_auto-mailing_system/README.md

 # certificate_generator_with_auto-mailing_system

+   Project is created by the team The Six Clique VIT-Hack

 #alter the .csv file add data or you can create another .csv file and add data
 1.just install required library of python -> opencv-python, pillow, smtplib, pyrebase